Erastuskanyatta/Streams-in-Java/index.md

                 .count();
 ...
 ```
-In the above example(declarative programming), we have used a stream object that has several methods, eg `filter(predicate)` which filters data based on the condition given. i.e. (`book -> book.getPages() > 600`)
+In the above example(declarative programming), we have used a stream object with several methods, e.g.` filter(predicate)`, which filters data based on the given condition. i.e. (`book -> book.getPages() > 600`)
 >Note.
-A pridicate is a fuction that takes an object and returns a boolean.
+A predicate is a function that takes an object and returns a boolean.

-`.cout()` method is used to count the number of movies.
+`.cout()` method counts the number of movies.

-Unlike imperative programming, in fuctional Programmimg we don't have statements like int count = 0; or count++;.
+Unlike imperative programming, in functional Programming, we don't have statements like int count = 0; or count++;.
 This makes our code cleaner and easy to understand.

 ### 2. Creating a stream
 We have looked at the problem that streams solve.
-Let's now focuse on creating a stream.
+Let's now focus on creating a stream.

 Streams can be created in different ways.
 These include:
 >1.
 From collection.